aeternity/aepp-prototypes/README.md

 ---

 # Getting started as a designer

 Designers can make use of the styleguide and shared styles for Sketch.
-Read below how to get started.
+Read below to see how to get started.

 ## Make use of the æternity Sketch Styleguide

 Use our styleguide as a library in order to quickly make use of æternity's UI elements.
 Download our [Styleguide](00-aepp-styleguides/00-aepp-styleguide.sketch) and set it up as a Library in your own Sketch file or keep track of changes with the Kactus app:

 Use the Mac App and the Sketch Plugin [Kactus](https://github.com/kactus-io/kactus), make a branch, keep track of changes and create pull requests of this repository.